ivichadriana/ivichadriana.github.io/README.md

-# Adriana Ivich
+## Welcome!

 ### PhD Candidate | Machine Learning Scientist | Computational Biologist

-Welcome!
 I am a PhD candidate in Bioengineering at the University of Colorado, specializing in **machine learning**, **deep learning**, and **computational biology**.
 My research focuses on applying advanced computational methods to biological data, particularly in genomics and healthcare applications.

 ---